mnemnion/JLpeg.jl/README.md

 Snobol-style set of operator overloads as the basic tool for building up patterns, a practice we also follow.

+Although many users of JLpeg may prefer to use one of the [Dialects](#dialects), patterns and their combination are the building block of JLpeg recognition engines, that which dialects compile to.

 The API of JLpeg hews closely to [Lpeg](http://www.inf.puc-rio.br/~roberto/lpeg/), with several extensions, refinements, and a more natively Julian character.